8go/matrix-commander/README.md

 $ matrix-commander --sync off -m Test -i image.svg # a faster send
 $ matrix-commander --joined-rooms --output json | jq # get json output in JSON
 $ matrix-commander --joined-rooms --output json-max | jq # full details
-$ matrix-commander --joined-rooms --output json-spec | jq # as specification
+$ matrix-commander --tail 10 --output json-spec | jq # as specification
 $ matrix-commander --joined-rooms --output text # get human-readable output
 $ # example of how to use stdin, how to pipe data into the program
 $ echo "Some text" | matrix-commander # send a text msg via pipe